handsontable/hyperformula/README.md

 ### Parsing - grammar

-In the beginning, our engine parses given formulas.
+Initially, our engine parses the provided formulas.
-For this purpose we use [Chevrotain](http://sap.github.io/chevrotain/docs/) parser, which turns out to be more efficient for our purposes than [Jison](https://zaa.ch/jison/).
+For this purpose we use the [Chevrotain](http://sap.github.io/chevrotain/docs/) parser, which turns out to be more efficient for our purposes than [Jison](https://zaa.ch/jison/).
 We describe the language of acceptable formulas with a LL(k) grammar using Chevrotain Domain Specific Language.
 See details of the grammar in [FormulaParser](src/parser/FormulaParser.ts) file.

 ### Repetitive ASTs
-First optimization that comes to mind is to spot that some cells store exactly the same formulas.
+A first natural optimization could concern cells in a spreadsheet which store exactly the same formulas.
-Then there is no point in constructing and storing two ASTs which will be the same in the end, so we can lookup for the particular formula in the past and reuse the constructed AST.
+For such cells, there is no point in constructing and storing two ASTs which will be the same in the end, so we can lookup the particular formula which has already been parsed and reuse the constructed AST.

-However, it is not always the case and usually the formulas will be distinct.
+A scenario with repeating formulas is somewhat idealised; in practice, most formulas will be distinct.
 Fortunately, formulas in spreadsheets usually have a particular structure and do share some patterns.
-Especially, while using bottom right corner drag, neighboring cells are very similar, for example:
+Especially, after filling cells using bottom right corner drag, neighboring cells contain similar formulas, for example:

 ```B2=A2-C2+B1```